 Electrical engineering firm Vard Electro has signed two new contracts with Simon Møkster Shipping for the installation of SeaQ Energy Storage System (ESS) onboard two platform supply vessels (PSVs).

-To increase the company’s energy efficiency and environmental performance, Simon Møkster Shipping has placed an order for SeaQ Energy Storage System from Vard Electro, which has been installing SeaQ battery technology onboard vessels all around the world since 2016.
+To increase the company’s energy efficiency and environmental performance, Simon Møkster Shipping has placed an order for SeaQ Energy Storage System with Vard Electro, which has been installing SeaQ battery technology onboard vessels all around the world since 2016.

 Commenting on two new contracts, Johan Stavik, sales manager at Vard Electro said: “We are excited to once again have been chosen to deliver our SeaQ Energy Storage System onboard two of Simon Møkster Shipping’s platform supply vessels.
 We have a solid competence in battery installations, and as a total supplier we can facilitate the installation of battery solutions with minimum downtime”.

 As Simon Møkster Shipping wants hybrid battery power onboard its two PSVs, Vard Electro intends to utilise its system integrators’ experience to provide a retrofit, deckhouse energy storage system.
 The entire project including engineering, steel prefabrication, installation, integration, testing, and commissioning will be the responsibility of Vard Electro, while planning and installation will be done in collaboration with Simon Møkster Shipping.

 Tom Karlsen, chief technology officer at Simon Møkster Shipping stated: “With a goal to further increase our fleet’s fuel efficiency and to become more environmentally friendly, Vard Electro and their SeaQ technology was a natural choice for us”.